 - Bubbles and monetary policy

-- Barlevy, Gadi (2007), “Economic theory and asset bubbles”, Journal of Economic Perspectives
+- Barlevy, Gadi (2007), “Economic theory and asset bubbles”, Federal Reserve Bank of Chicago Economic Perspectives

 - Olivier, Jacques, “Growth-enhancing bubbles”, International Economic Review, 41, 1, 133-151

 - Kocherlakota, Narayana (2009), “Bursting bubbles: Consequences and Cures” Federal Reserve Board of Minneapolis Working Paper

 - Martin, A. and J. Ventura (2012), “Economic growth with bubbles”, American Economic Review, 102 (6), 2012, 3033-3058